 Total Time: 1 hour 15 minutes

-This recipe is from our cookbook, Bountiful.
+We first shared this recipe in 2008 and it's so popular that we wanted to also share it again in our cookbook, Bountiful.
 This dip was dubbed "crack dip" by friends who were over for an evening feast due to it's addictive nature.
 The name stuck and we've been calling that ever since.
 We've traditionally have served the dip with crackers or charred sliced of bread, however, with several friends needing gluten-free options, we've started serving it with crunchy vegetables such as radishes, jicama, celery, and carrots instead.
 We actually like the way the veggies help balance the richness of the dip better than that of the crackers or bread.
 It is also great to serve with heirloom tomatoes in the summertime.
-Amazingly good pairing.
 We'll also often make big batches, and then just dish out the un-baked dip into baking containers and then bake it whenever we need to serve it over a week or two span.

 - 1 (8-ounce / 225-g) package cream cheese (at room temperature)